Important Stuffs About The Grayson County Judicial Records

 The Grayson County judicial records of criminal cases are maintained by the County Clerk’s office.
 On misdemeanors committed in Grayson County, the County Clerk’s office keeps County Court at Law #1 and #2 records.

-On request, the County Clerk’s office will produce a certified copy of the papers.
-The cost for each page is $1.00, with certification costing $5.00.
+On request, the Grayson County Clerk’s Office in Texas charges $1.00 per page for regular copies and $5.00 for certification.
+Therefore, the total cost for a certified copy is $6.00 per page.
 (Please check on their website for the latest cost.)
 Please contact the County Clerk’s Office at 903-813-4335 for certified copies.

 You can also get the Grayson County judicial records of civil cases from the County Clerk’s office.
 The County Clerk’s office keeps track of civil litigation filed in Grayson County Courts at Law for amounts less than $100,000.00.
 They also keep track of cases that go to the Justice of the Peace Courts for review.